 There are four eclipses scheduled for this year, two of the Moon and two of the Sun.
 The first of these will occur during the early hours of Wednesday, May 26th, when May’s full “Flower” Moon becomes completely immersed in the Earth’s dark umbral shadow, producing the first total lunar eclipse since January 2019.
 But will you be able to see it?
-It depends on where you live (and you don’t need special glasses to view it!).
+It depends on where you live (and no, you don’t need special glasses to view it!).

 This full Moon will also be the second Supermoon of 2021 (the first was April 26th’s Pink Moon).
 This means the Moon is the closest in its monthly orbit around Earth (known as perigee) at the same time it’s in its “full” phase.

 A lunar eclipse occurs when the Earth passes between the Sun and Moon and lines up precisely so that it blocks the Sun’s light, which otherwise reflects off the Moon.